Frequently Asked Questions

 The Commission has always understood that, given the global nature of online gaming, it is imperative for regulatory bodies to cooperate with one another.
-Section 3 of the Commission’s Regulations specifically provide that they may serve as a basis for “harmonisation with comparable jurisdictions”.
+Section 3 of the Commission’s Regulations concerning Interactive Gaming specifically provide that they may serve as a basis for “harmonization with comparable jurisdictions”.

-In 2005 and 2010, the Commission entered into Memoranda of Understanding with the Financial Services Regulatory Commission of Antigua and Barbuda.
-In 2006, the Commission entered into a similar Memorandum of Understanding with the Lotteries and Gaming Authority of Malta an in 2010 a Memorandum of Understanding was finalized between the Commission and the Alderney Gambling Control Commission.
-The Commission has frequent discussions with other regulatory bodies in many other jurisdictions.
+In 2005 and 2010, the Commission entered into Memoranda of Understanding with the Financial Services Regulatory Commission ("FSRC") of Antigua and Barbuda.
+In 2006, the Commission entered into a similar Memorandum of Understanding with the Lotteries and Gaming Authority ("LGA") of Malta and in 2010 a Memorandum of Understanding was finalized between the Commission and the Alderney Gambling Control Commission ("AGCC").

 » How is the Commission structured?

 The Commission is comprised of three members appointed for two year terms by the Commission’s governing body, the Mohawk Council of Kahnawake.
-Presently, the Commission members are: Dean Montour (Chairperson), Melanie Mayo and Lori Jacobs.
+Presently, the Commission members are: Mark Jocks (Chairperson), Melanie Mayo and Franklin Williams.